kstenerud/compact-float/compact-float-specification.md

 ### Zero

 Zero values (±0) are encoded using an exponent value of `-0`, which is an otherwise impossible value.
-The sign is determined by the significand sign field:
+The significand sign field determines whether it's positive or negative 0.

     00000010 = [02] = +0
     00000011 = [03] = -0